Red & Ted's Road Show

 Red & Ted's Road Show (also known as Road Show) is a 1994 widebody pinball game designed by Pat Lawlor and released by Williams.
 It is part of WMS' SuperPin line of widebody games.

 Design and layout

 Country singer Carlene Carter provided the voice of Red, and her song "Every Little Thing" is featured in the game.
+Tim Kitzrow recorded the voice of Ted, and Chris Granner recorded the voice of the Indian character.
 The game is considered an unofficial successor of FunHouse, as both were designed by Pat Lawlor and feature animated talking head(s) along with some similar playfield layout ideas, such as two manual plungers, one on each side of the cabinet.
 It is equipped with a shaker motor to make the machine vibrate.
 It was the first pinball machine to feature an additional daily high score list.